 Pressure can be measured either by a precision aneroid, a dial aneroid or an electronic digital barometer.
 The barometer reading shall be taken as close to the observation time as possible.
 In a manual observation, the barometer will be read last and entered into the observation just prior to completion of the report.
-Automatic systems should have an averaging period of 1 min (Volume I, Chapter 1, Annex 1.A).
+Automatic systems should have an averaging period of 1 min (Part I, Chapter 1, Annex 1.E).
+Most ships should report pressure to one decimal place.
+However, on VOS Auxiliary ships using coarse scale, uncalibrated ship's barometers where the pressure cannot be read to tenths of a hectopascal (hPa), the pressure should be recorded in whole hPa, ideally with an associated indicator or other coding mechanism to clearly document the reduced precision (for example, in the old FM 13 SHIP code (WMO, 2011b) the tenths position was replaced by a solidus to indicate the lower precision of the observation).
+Volume I, Chapter 1, Annex 1.A).
 Most ships should report pressure to one decimal place.

-With visual observation, the characteristic and amount of the pressure tendency in the past 3 h is usually obtained from a marine barograph, preferably an open-scale instrument graduated in divisions of 1 hPa.
+With mannedvisual observation, the characteristic and amount of the pressure tendency in the past 3 h areis usually obtained from a marine barograph, preferably an open-scale instrument graduated in divisions of 1 hPa.
 However, digital barometers that include an LCD display of the pressure tendency are increasingly being used.

-With AWS, the characteristic and amount of the pressure tendency in the past 3 h are calculated automatically.
+With AWS, the characteristic and amount of the pressure tendency in the past 3 h are calculated from the four last hourly pressure values automatically.